 Most comedians perform less than one hour per day, so their lives are akin to those of musicians.
 They practice, they pitch themselves to clubs to try and get gigs, and they travel to new cities so people don't get tired of seeing the same person over and over again.
 This necessarily means spending a lot of time in hotels and away from family, which can be tough.

 And finally, comedians need to know not only what makes people laugh but how to manage their own affairs, especially their money.
 Taxes and financial planning in a career where money does not come from a steady source is tough.
 Talk to a financial planner who knows.
 This is the life of a comedian.
-Want to know about a day in the life of a manufacturing warehouse employee for column protectors and truck dock bumpers you only need to click that link to learn more.
+Want to know about a day in the life of a manufacturing warehouse employee for stuck pallets and truck dock bumpers you only need to click that link to learn more.
 As well, want to know what an air traffic controller does all in a days work?
 Check out the link.